NR4 - Non-Resident Tax Withholding, Remitting, and Reporting - 2016

 - validate data in real time.

-After you submit your information return, you will receive a confirmation number that will be your proof that we received it.
+After you submit your information return, you will receive a confirmation number that will be your proof that the CRA received it.

 To use the Web Forms application, you must have a web access code.
-If you do not have a web access code, you can easily get one online or by calling us.
+If you do not have a web access code, you can easily get one online or by calling the CRA.
 For more information, see Web access code.

 To start using this application or to get more information about Web Forms, go to Web Forms.